-In construction organisations, based on legal obligations, company archiving policy, only signed documents are kept as paper documents for a period of time (e.g. 12-20 years) minimising physical storage (see table 1).
-After this period, the legal responsibility is handed over so that the documents are no longer needed.
-Every construction project is unique and the possibilities for reusing information (e.g. in the design of a building) are preserved to be limited.
-Some interviewees claimed that they do reuse information for cost forecast and tendering.
-In engineering organisations, the life time of physical storage is indefinite because of the nature and life time of the products (e.g. the failure of an airplane may a cause fatal accident such that the engineering company cannot bear the risk of not having documentary evidence to avoid liability).
-For example, with the biggest annual turnover and second largest number of employees, Company E1 is scanning all old paper documents and scanning work has been scheduled for the next ten years.
+In construction organisations, based on legal obligations, company archiving policy, only signed documents are kept as paper documents for a period of time (e.g. 12-20 years), minimizing physical storage (see table 1).
+After this period, the legal responsibility is handed over to the other party so that the documents are no longer needed.
+Even every construction project is unique and the possibility of reusing information (e.g. a design of a building) is low, some interviewees also claimed that they do reuse information for cost forecast and tendering.
+In engineering organisations, the life time of physical storage is up to forever because of the nature and life time of the products (e.g. the failure of an airplane may cause fatal accident that the engineering company cannot bear the risk).
+For example, with the biggest annual turnover and second largest number of employees, Company E1 is scanning all old paper documents and scanning work has been scheduled in for the next ten years.
 In both industries, the storage cost is low especially for the electronic documents but the maintenance cost is increasing rapidly.

-Most of the case study companies are questioning how much data and/or information they should store, capture and transfer, and how much investment they should make in creating and storing new information through the use of IT.
-Based on these observations, instead of keeping the most valuable stuff, the 'store everything' culture exists in all the companies.
+Most case study companies are questioning how much data and/or information they should store, capture and transfer, and how much investment should they make in creating and storing information by the use of IT.
+Based on these observations, instead of keeping the most valuable stuff, the "storing everything" culture exists in all the companies.
 This culture leads to the following issues in the future:

 - a.
 Most of the companies reveal that context and history are not being captured effectively by word of mouth, community of practice or an ICT system (e.g. Intranet, Extranet or a database). - b.
-When the evaluation activity is down to personal responsibilities, this self-motivated culture is not being established in most of the companies; it has been replaced by the ad hoc strategy that people tend to do it when they have got the time.
-It is questionable whether the storage of electronic documents on personal hard drive should be continued in the future because relying on individuals to identify information worth storing appears to be very unreliable. - c.
-There may be information that is captured because of legal reasons with little value.
+When the evaluation activity is down to everyone's responsibilities, this self-motivated culture is not being established in most of the companies as it has been replaced by the ad hoc strategy that people tend to do it when they have got the time.
+Besides, it is questionable whether the storage of electronic documents on personal hard drive should be continued in the future because relying on individuals to identify information worth storing appears to be very unreliable.

+c.
+Moreover, there may be information that is captured because of legal reasons with little value.
 On the other hand, there may be high value information that is not captured because it is not stated in the contract or the archiving policy.